gefetobor/android-qe-tech-test/README.md

 - Install Maven in your machine.
 Maven is a build tool (can be downloaded from [here](https://maven.apache.org/download.cgi)). pom.xml file is present in base directory which has all the required dependencies and code to invoke testng.xml file when executed from command line.

-- Framework is setup with testng tests, Also used for execution.
+- Framework is setup with testng tests, also used for execution.

 ## Running sample test